-In 2024, HPRS is selecting up to 40 doctoral students who are beginning their second year in fall 2024 and do not expect to graduate before spring/summer 2027.
+In 2025, HPRS is selecting up to 40 doctoral students who are beginning their second year in fall 2025 in a full-time doctoral program and do not expect to graduate before spring/summer 2028.

 Applicants must be from historically marginalized backgrounds and be able to describe how their background, identity, or lived experiences have positioned them to contribute to the goals of the program.
 Examples of marginalized backgrounds include, but are not limited to, first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from communities of color; and individuals with disabilities.
 These examples are illustrative but not exhaustive.
 If an applicant is applying because they have a marginalized background not listed above, the applicant must clearly describe how they meet the eligibility criteria in the application form.

 Yes.
-In 2024, we are selecting up to 40 doctoral students who are starting their second year of studies in fall 2024 and do not expect to graduate before spring/summer 2027.
+In 2025, we are selecting up to 40 doctoral students who are starting their second year of studies in fall 2025 in a full-time doctoral program and do not expect to graduate before spring/summer 2028.

 No, only U.S. citizens, permanent residents, or individuals granted Deferred Action for Childhood Arrivals (“DACA”) status or Temporary Protected Status (“TPS”) by the U.S. Citizenship and Immigration Services at the time of application are eligible to apply.
 Changes in federal policy or law may necessitate that we consider adjustments in eligibility and grant terms.
 Additionally, home institutions must be based in the United States or its territories for their students to be eligible.